PhantomChain/docs/docs/introduction/ark/understanding-transactions-and-block-propagation.md

 **Fee: Varying**

-Smartbridge technology is the pillar of innovation underlying the PHANTOM network, allowing for cross blockchain transactions using ZINC as the medium.
+Smartbridge technology is the pillar of innovation underlying the PHANTOM network, allowing for cross blockchain transactions using XPH as the medium.
 Currently every blockchain is like an island city state with no way to transact or interact with each other.
 PHANTOM's Smartbridge technology will allow for you to engage every blockchain or even multiple blockchain's using what are called "Encoded Listener Nodes".
-These nodes allow you to send ZINC to them and be swapped for the other blockchain's medium of exchange such as Bitcoin or Ethereum and use that networks functionality and reach through these nodes but stay within the PHANTOM ecosystem, making ZINC a de facto hive mind of the blockchain space.
+These nodes allow you to send XPH to them and be swapped for the other blockchain's medium of exchange such as Bitcoin or Ethereum and use that networks functionality and reach through these nodes but stay within the PHANTOM ecosystem, making XPH a de facto hive mind of the blockchain space.
 Soon you will never need to leave PHANTOM to operate and transact within ANY other blockchain.

 Encoded Listener Nodes (ECL) operate by containing certain amounts of the coins/tokens that the blockchain it is connected to uses.
 Say you wish to pay a supplier 1 ETH for services rendered via the Ethereum smart contract you have created for your business.
-If ZINC is valued at 2500 ZINC per 1 Ethereum you can send 2500 ZINC to the ECL you have chosen, who then converts that ZINC to Ethereum and sends that over the Ethereum blockchain to fulfill that smart contract and pay that employer.
-If that supplier realizes they overcharged you, they can also refund you .1 Ethereum and through that ECL the 25 ZINC are returned to your wallet.
+If XPH is valued at 2500 XPH per 1 Ethereum you can send 2500 XPH to the ECL you have chosen, who then converts that XPH to Ethereum and sends that over the Ethereum blockchain to fulfill that smart contract and pay that employer.
+If that supplier realizes they overcharged you, they can also refund you .1 Ethereum and through that ECL the 25 XPH are returned to your wallet.
 Encoded Listener Nodes are run independently so the fees are set by the operator of that node.
 Very soon in the future ECL operators will run on a network that users can access, review fee structures, size limitations, history, etc. and choose which node best fits their needs.
 Market competition between node operators will keep fees rigorously competitive and a rough standard market rate for fees may emerge at a later date.